Ale-Deto04/SpMV_Optimization/README.md

 ## Environment

-All the performance tests and profiles are conducted on the Univesrity of Trento's HPC cluster.
+All the performance tests and profiles are conducted on the University of Trento's HPC cluster.